 Fall season calls for filling, warm meals and the creamy burrito casserole, with its spicy peppers, cheese and ground beef, will keep you full and warm you up.
-With the multiple layers of meat, cheese, tortilla shells and peppers, it is like eating a Mexican lasagna!
-Creamy burrito casserole is a flavorful and easy recipe to assemble.
+With the multiple layers of meat, cheese, flour tortillas and peppers, it is like eating a Mexican lasagna!
+This creamy burrito casserole is a flavorful and easy recipe to assemble.
+Check it out below.

 The recipe calls for 1 chopped onion, and that means tears.
 To limit the tears, cut the onion in half lengthwise with a sharp knife and face the cut sides down on the cutting board.
 This keeps the exposure of the fumes at a minimum.

 Don’t cut off the sprouting end (the hairy end) because that is where most of the chemical comes from and it helps hold the onion together as you are slicing into it.
 Another tip to avoid those tears?
 Breathe through your mouth and use a fan to blow the fumes in the other direction.

 Ground beef makes everything taste better, but if you want a healthier substitute, ground turkey is great for this recipe.
 It has less fat and doesn’t disrupt the multiple flavors.

 Mexican seasoning usually consists of garlic, onion and chipotle powder, cilantro, oregano and other spices.
 It is available in most grocery stores, but if you cannot locate it or make it yourself, substitute it with taco or burrito seasoning.
 It will still have plenty of flavor.

 If you want a milder flavor, our recipe offers substitutes like green and red bell peppers for jalapenos and red chilis.
 Another good substitute for jalapenos is a can or two of green chilies; they are like jalapenos in flavor, but milder.